jdittrich/webpack-experiments/README.md

 This is an experiment for bundling all dependencies of WMDE fundraising banners with webpack.

 ## Building the assets
+To build a minified version of the banner:

     npm build

 If you want to rebuild whenever a file changes, use

     npm run watch

+This will build a development version with source maps.

 ## Starting the preview